(Updated November 2020)

 - All Businesses will be ‘small’ in their first year (and will remain ‘small’ until they meet two of the above criteria).

-Just to repeat – if the Client business is ‘small’, the Contractor’s Limited Company is still potentially in scope of the off-payroll working rules but they will need to make the decision about the Contractor’s status themselves, and also account for any tax and NICs that become payable.
+Just to repeat – if the Client business is ‘small’, the Contractor’s Limited Company is still potentially in scope of the off-payroll working rules but the Contractor needs to make the decision about their status themselves (and also account for any tax and NICs that become payable) and the Employer does not need to.

 The Public Sector are also affected by this new legislation (see below).